JhoselinRam/scigrapher/README.md

   * `y`: an object with the following properties:
     * `primary`: a number representing the opacity of the `y` component of the `primary` grid.
     * `secondary`: a number representing the opacity of the `y` component of the `secondary` grid.
-* `callback` is a callback function that is run after the opacity properties of the grids are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the opacity properties of the grids are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 > Note: The value of the opacity must be a number between 0 and 1.